Pir00t/pir00t.github.io/_posts/2024-08-22-AkitaCrypt.md

 ![decrypt_html](/assets/img/akita/decrypt_html.png)

 Taking a look at the rendered file we get the ransom note as seen below.
 Interestingly, the note seems to threaten reporting to local news in Florida if payment isn't received.
-So was this targetted?
+So was this targeted?
 The original VT submission was from Germany so maybe it missed the target?
 One item missing from the image below is the TA's ransom note image, which is an Akita dog holding a padlock _(image url in IoC section)_.

 ![ransom_note](/assets/img/akita/ransom_note.png)